gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     - [x] Conversion from short to char needs a cast.

     - [ ] Conversion from int to float needs a cast.
       > It does not need a cast because a float can hold any value of int.
-Note that opposite is not true because of loss of precision.
+Note that the opposite is not true because of the loss of precision.

     - [x] Conversion from byte, char, or short to int, long or float does not need a case.
       > Because int, long, or float are bigger than byte char or short.

-    Think of it as transferring contents of one bucket into another.
+    Think of it as transferring the contents of one bucket into another.
 You can always transfer the contents of a smaller bucket to a bigger one.
 But the opposite is not always possible.
 You can transfer the contents of the bigger bucket into the smaller bucket only if the actual content in the bigger bucket can fit into the smaller one.
 Otherwise, it will spill.

     It is the same with integral types as well. byte is smaller than short or int.
 So you can assign a byte to an int (or an int to a float, or a float to a double) without any cast.
-But for the reverse you need to assure the compiler that the actual contents in my int will be smaller than a byte so let me assign this int to a byte.
+But for the reverse, you need to assure the compiler that the actual contents in my int will be smaller than a byte so let me assign this int to a byte.
 This is achieved by the cast.

     ```java
     int i = 10;